CCI-MOC/xdmod-cntr/XdmodAID.md

 There are a similar set of files that seem to define the ETL processes.

-In both the "OpenShift" and the "Generic" structure there is a way to track mounted volumes to the VM.
-From an initial glance, something like this should be done to track volume useage, doing so here will not track volumes that are allocated, but not mounted.

-Additionally, there are no instnaces that mount volumes in the test data.

-I did spend time on handling the volume events and was in the middle of debugging them, but never pulled the code out, as I figured it might be useful.
-Need to add an issue on this.

-The better way to track volumes, which can also be done for any service that uses storage (glance, swift, S3, ... ) is to setup storage metrics.
-With storage metrics, each storage class will have it's own resource.

 ##Transaction logs

 One thing that I have tried to find and been unsuccessful so far is to get